Milena Bellin

 Viviana obtained her PhD in Molecular Medicine at the University of Milano-Bicocca and she is now a Senior Researcher in Anatomy & Embryology at LUMC (Leiden, NL).
 Her work focuses on hiPSC-based cardiac models and advanced 3D multicellular systems to study inherited and acquired cardiomyopathies.
 She integrates gene editing, disease modeling, and high-throughput drug screening to uncover therapeutic targets and advance treatment strategies.
 She is committed to the advancement of human-relevant platforms to replace, reduce, and refine animal use.

-G. Campostrini
+Giulia Campostrini

 Senior researcher